-19. Donation of egg or sperm
+17. Donation of egg or sperm

-- a.
-If, under the supervision of a licensed physician and with the consent of both spouses parties to a marriage, civil union or domestic partnership, pregnancy is achieved with semen sperm, an egg or both, donated by persons not parties to the marriage, spousal relationship the parties to the marriage both spouses shall be the parents of the resulting child irrespective of genetic parentage. - b.
-Unless the donor of the egg or semen sperm and the parties to a marriage both spouses have entered into a written contract to the contrary, the donor shall not be treated in law as a parent of the resulting child and shall have no rights or duties stemming from the conception of a child. - c.
+a.
+Except as provided by subsection c., if pregnancy is achieved with sperm, an egg, or both, donated by persons who are not a spouse of the donee, the donor shall not be treated in law as a parent of the resulting child and shall have no rights or duties of parentage.

+b.
+If, with the consent of both spouses, pregnancy of a spouse is achieved with sperm, an egg or both, donated by persons not parties to the spousal relationship, both spouses shall be the parents of the resulting child irrespective of genetic parentage.

+c.
+If pregnancy of a spouse is achieved with donated sperm, egg or both, by agreement of the donee, donor, and the donee's spouse, if any, shall all be the parents of the resulting child.

+d.
 The identity of an anonymous donor of the egg or semen sperm shall be kept confidential and shall not be disclosed without the permission of the donor.

 Section 9:17-44 refers only to artificial insemination.
 This section has been broadened to include donations of both eggs and sperm.
+The requirement of physician involvement has been deleted.